rpm-software-management/rpm/docs/man/rpmbuild.8.md

     assembly stage, without creating binary packages.
 This command can be used to fully resolve dynamic build dependencies.
 See the DYNAMIC BUILD DEPENDENCIES section for details.

+**-bd**

+:   Check dynamic build dependencies and build the .buildreqs.nosrc.rpm
+    package if any are missing.
+Don't build anything else.

 The following options may also be used: